aburra16/waiting-for-satoshi/script.md

                          MAXIMILIAN
             (slowly at first, then increasingly excitedly) Maybe... maybe, we were wrong all this while, Gio.
-All these years, we've been waiting for an external savior... waiting for permission from some nebulous someone to truly live our live.
+All these years, we've been waiting for an external savior... waiting for permission from some nebulous someone to truly live our lives.
 What if Satoshi is a mirror?
-We look into the myth until we finally see our own faces staring back.
+We stare into the myth until we finally see our own faces staring back.

                          GIOVANNI
 I never liked mirrors.